 At first you may find it difficult.
 Like on the first day of vacation, you don’t know how to relax and you get stressed out.
 I get fidgety and I wonder what I’m missing.
 But then I take a few deep breaths, allow my body to relax and enjoy it.
 I’m not missing anything.
 Everyone else is missing out on “me time.”
 Watch the sunset.
 Have a glass of iced tea.

-My coaching philosophy is all about living La Dolce Vita, in whatever way that means to you.
+My coaching philosophy is all about living la dolce vita, in whatever way that means to you.
 The film La Dolce Vita (dir.
-Federico Fellini, 1960) showed a more decadent side of life in post-WWII Rome.
+Federica Fellini, 1960) showed a more decadent side of life in post-WWII Rome.
 But some people miss the point of the movie.

-Even though La Dolce Vita translates literally to the sweet life, filmmaker Federico Fellini said this was a mistranslation.
-He meant it to mean the sweetness in life.
-The good, the bad, the innocence, the cynicism, the sophistication, they all combine into a life that is a work of art.
+Even though La Dolce Vita translates literally to the sweet life, filmmaker Federico Fellini said this was a misinterpretation.
+He meant it to mean the sweetness of life.
+The good, the bad, they all combine into a life that is a work of art.